 Authors also have the option to present their research at the conference without publishing their paper (Publishing is optional).

-The abstract must be in English and it must be written in .doc or .docx format.
+The abstract must be in English and have to be written in .doc or .docx format.
 The Abstract should be brief, indicating the purpose/significance of the research and must be between 150-250 words.
 Complete sentences, active verbs, and the third person should be used.
 Within one week of receiving your proposal/abstract, we will send you an email notification of acceptance or rejection.
-Please download the Abstract Template.
+Please download the Abstract template.

-Authors of accepted abstracts are required to prepare and submit their full paper for review.
-The full paper must be sent as a Word document and must have a minimum length of 4 pages and should not exceed 10 pages, including tables, figures, and references.
+In order to have the paper published in the online proceedings, authors of accepted abstracts are required to prepare and submit their full paper for review.
+The full paper must be sent as a Word document and must have a minimum length of 4 pages and should not exceed 8 pages, including tables, figures, and references.
 All accepted papers will be peer-reviewed and must be original high-quality research that has not been previously published.
 The paper must be written in English in a clear and concise manner.
 Any author who is not fluent in English is encouraged to have their manuscript checked and edited by a native English speaker.
 The reviewing process does not include the correction of grammatical errors.
 Papers with a large number of grammatical and syntax errors may be rejected.
 Please download the Paper Template.

 Virtual authors whose abstracts are accepted must prepare the content for the presentation itself in one of these following ways:

 - Giving your virtual presentation live, via Zoom